keboola/connection-docs/templates/ecomm-kpi-dashboard/ecomm-kpi-dashboard.md

 enabling **seamless integration with Slack** for quick communication.

-With all your data centralized in a single table and location, the need for manual data collection across multiple systems is eliminated, thanks to the automated capabilities of Keboola Connection.
+With all your data centralized in a single table and location, the need for manual data collection across multiple systems is eliminated, thanks to the automated capabilities of Keboola.
 Simplify your data management with ease.

 {: .image-popup}
 ![Required Configuration](/templates/ecomm-kpi-dashboard/required-config.png)